 - If a centrally managed large agricultural land is divided among individual private owners, the peasants who take it up may not be efficient enough to individually carry out the cultivation.

 - Results in Fragmentation of land and pockets of inefficiency.
-For large scale cultivation, the fragmentation of land normally won’t help (this has other side too – see the inverse relationship).
+For large scale cultivation, the fragmentation of land normally won’t help (this has another side too – see the inverse relationship).

 - Evidence suggests that land reforms had a negative effect on poverty.